 The Journal of Sport Management publishes research and scholarly review articles; short reports on replications, test development, and data reanalysis (Research Notes); editorials that focus on significant issues pertaining to sport management (Sport Management Perspectives); articles aimed at strengthening the link between sport management theory and sport management practice (From the Field); journal abstracts (Sport Management Digest); and book reviews (Off the Press).
 Individuals interested in submitting book reviews should contact the Off the Press section editor: Dr. Tim DeSchriver (deschriv@UDel.Edu), Dept. of Health, Nutrition, and Exercise Sciences, Carpenter Sports Building, Room 015, University of Delaware, Newark, DE 19716, USA.

 When preparing manuscripts for submission in the Journal of Sport Management, authors should follow the guidelines in the Publication Manual of the American Psychological Association (6th edition), 2009 (www.apa.org).
 Manuscripts must be submitted in English.
-All manuscripts must be preceded by an abstract of no more than 150 words.
+All manuscripts must be preceded by an abstract of no more than 150 words and three to six keywords chosen from terms not used in the title.
 If footnotes are used, they should be as few as possible and should not exceed 6 lines each.
 Figures should be created in Excel or saved as TIFF or JPEG files.
 All tables, figure captions, and footnotes must be grouped together on pages separate from the body of the text.
 Reference citations in the text must be accurate concerning dates of publication and spelling of author names, and they must cross-check with those in the reference list.
 Manuscripts will be summarily rejected if they do not follow the APA guidelines.

 Manuscripts submitted will be judged primarily on their substantive content, but writing style, structure, and length are very important considerations.
 Poor presentation is sufficient reason for the rejection of a manuscript.
 When first received, manuscripts will be evaluated by the editor in terms of their contribution-to-length ratio.
 Thus, manuscripts should be written as simply and concisely as possible.
 Papers should be no longer than 40 double-spaced pages (using one-inch margins and Times New Roman 12-point font), inclusive of references, tables, figures and appendixes.
 However, we recognize that in rare circumstances, papers intended to make very extensive contributions may require additional space.
 Prior to submitting a manuscript, authors should consider the contribution-to-length ratio and ask themselves: ’is the paper long enough to cover the subject while concise enough to maintain the reader’s interest?’
 [This paragraph is based on the Information for Contributors of the Academy of Management Review.]